Paul-Reed/thermostat/README.md

 There is an [example node-red flow](/example/example_flow) to get you started, once you have completed the above.

+To change the temperature setting, hold your mouse down for 1 second on the thermostat, before trying to adjust it, or on a touchscreen device, touch the thermostat for 1 second and then swipe up/down or left/right to adjust.

 ### Credit

 Originally written by [Dal Hundal](http://codepen.io/dalhundal)